Springboot starter Detail

 -

-Auto-Configuration Execution: The @EnableAutoConfigurationprocess runs.
+@EnableAutoConfigurationprocess runs.
 Spring Boot inspects the classpath and your configuration.
 For example, if it finds thespring-boot-starter-webdependency, it automatically configures an embedded Tomcat server, Spring MVC, and other web-related beans.
-This process uses conditional annotations (@ConditionalOnClass,@ConditionalOnProperty, etc.) to decide which configurations to apply.
+This process uses conditional annotations (@ConditionalOnClass,@ConditionalOnProperty, etc.) to decide which configurations to apply. -

 Embedded Server Startup: If it’s a web application, the embedded server (e.g., Tomcat, Jetty) is started and is ready to accept HTTP requests.